andreifeo/pokemon/README.md

 2. [Function Documentation](#function-documentation)

 ## Set-up
 First download all the files and open them.
-Then, to test the contracts, you can set up a localhost through the following:
+Then, to test the contracts, you can run the program through the following:

 ```shell
 npm install --save react-router-dom